Officers and Affiliations

 primarily an epee fencer, with a strong associated background in what today

 is considered modern classical foil.
-Ben is a Professional Member of the
+Ben is a Professional Member of USA

 and instructs various historical swordplay.
 Outside of fencing, he is a